-Officers and directors collectively own approximately 35.6% of the outstanding voting stock and three large shareholders own approximately 23.3% of the company' outstanding voting stock (August 2024 SEC Filing).
+Officers and directors collectively own approximately 35% of the outstanding voting stock (May 2025 SEC Filing).
 Officers, directors, and large shareholders could potentially greatly influence the outcome of matters requiring stockholder approval.
 These decisions may or may not be in the best interests of the other shareholders.

 Liquidity risk - Emerging growth companies face liquidity risk, which is typically caused by small trading floats and very low trading volume and can lead to large spreads and high volatility in stock price.
-There are 2.5 million shares in the float and the average daily volume was approximately 27,800 shares for the three month period ending April 17, 2025.
+There are 2.8 million shares in the float and the average daily volume was approximately 21,200 shares for the three month period ending May 23, 2025.